-William G. Kolodner P.A. is one of Baltimore’s oldest and most experienced personal injury law firms, representing people in Baltimore, Maryland since 1977.
+William G. Kolodner Personal Injury Lawyers is one of Baltimore’s oldest and most experienced personal injury law firms, representing people in Baltimore, Maryland since 1977.
 Over the years, we have handled claims involving a wide range of consumer products and automobile parts.
 Our lawyers have more than 100 years of experience fighting for justice against big corporations and insurance companies.

 If you were injured by a defective household product, defective automobile part, defective medical device, or any other dangerous product, we are here to help you understand your legal rights and options.